-The overall KBC Ireland/ESRI Consumer Sentiment Index decreased to 71.0 in November, from 76.2 in October.
-The 3-month moving average improved once again from 72.0 to 73.4.
+The overall KBC Ireland/ESRI Consumer Sentiment Index increased to 85.5 in February, from 84.6 in January and 59.4 in February last year.
+The 3-month moving average advanced to 83.3 in February from 78.5 in January.

 Commenting on the results Kevin Timoney, ESRI, said